“What a great website! It had a memorable UX (User Experience)”

 Many companies post job openings for UX/UI designers reinforcing the misconception that both mean the same thing.

 “User Experience (UX) and User Interface (UI) are some of the most confused and misused terms in our field.
 A UI without UX is like a painter slapping paint onto canvas without thought; while UX without UI is like the frame of a sculpture with no paper mache on it.
 A great product experience starts with UX followed by UI.
-Both are essential for the product’s success.”
+Above All, both are essential for the product’s success.”

 Simply put, UI concerns itself with how easy it is to use a site while UX cares about the overall experience for users.
 Let’s dig our teeth a bit deeper to find out what they’re all about.